My Pizza Love Story: Where to Eat The Best Pizza in Naples, Italy

-Please don’t eat pizza when you're in Italy.
+Please don’t eat pizza in Italy.
 Honestly.
-Because unless you stay, it will only break your heart.
+Because unless you plan to stay forever, it will only break your heart.

 If you love to travel, at some time in your life you’ll likely visit Italy - land of romance, sexy Italian accents, comforting food smells on the breeze like Sunday dinners at home.
 There’s something intoxicating about Italy - the juxtaposition of an everyday scene played out against ancient backdrops from centuries ago.

 And the food.
 Oh, the food.
 More than anything, I remember the lovely dinners and delicacies I gobbled up when I was there (tried to savor because I knew it wouldn’t last).
 Emilia Romagna and Bologna in northern Italy has some of the most delicious traditional Italian food.
 But in Italy, it's all about regional Italian cuisine.
 My constitution is decidedly southern Italian which is a good thing seeing how a Mediterranean diet is so good for you - rich in fresh fish, fruits and nuts, olive oil and Omega 3.
-OK, there's also pasta which I can never resist, followed by a fresh limoncello, the ubiquitous liqueur made from the grapefruit size lemons found in the Sorrentine peninsula, Positano and the Amalfi Coast.
+OK, there's also pasta which I can never resist, followed by a fresh limoncello, the ubiquitous liqueur made from the grapefruit-sized Sorrento lemons found in the Sorrentine peninsula, Positano and the Amalfi Coast.
 The Italian call it a "digestivo" - the perfect aid to digest any Italian meal.

 Just the thought of it now literally renders me speechless… thoughtless… writers block… I don’t even know where to go from here.
 Because I know what’s coming.
 I know it’s true.
 I am ruined forever for pizza.